Big Sky Resort

 Big Sky Resort, in Big Sky, Montana, includes skiing, golfing, zipline, shooting sports, and real estate.
 It is often a base camp to Yellowstone vacationers, and is touted as the “Biggest Skiing in America,” with a 4,350 vertical drop, and skiing over 5,800 acres.
 The resort has been a part of the Boyne Resorts family since 1976, and it includes a premier meeting facility that has hosted international trade conferences, President Obama, and his family.

 - Cerium Networks has been a trusted technology partner to Big Sky since before Cerium’s inception.

 - Big Sky operates an Avaya PBX with about 2000 total stations that function over approximately nine square miles of Big Sky Resort, as well as through multiple remote outposts.

 - In 2011, Cerium implemented a new Cisco Wireless solution which entailed a complete removal and replacement of their existing wireless network.
-The new Cisco system upgraded the existing wired network, and provided 125 access points, covering the Mountain Village area, including the core hotels.
+The new Cisco system upgraded the existing wired network and provided 125 access points, covering the Mountain Village area, which includes the core hotels.

 Relationships that Endure